treforevans/treforevans.github.io/index.md

 <td><img style="max-width: 250px; height: auto; " src="/imgs/trefor.jpg"></td>
 <td>
 I am currently a PhD candidate at the University of Toronto conducting machine learning research on Bayesian methods for big data.
-Much of my work has involved scaling Gaussian Processes to large datasets, however, I also work on discrete latent variable models as well as deep latent variable models.
+Much of my work has involved scaling Gaussian Processes, as well as discrete latent variable models, and deep latent variable models.
 I am an inherently curious individual with a diverse range of interests and I like dabbling in new fields and applications.
 If you are interested in collaborating on an application, please reach out to me! <br />
 <br />